 On top of filing insane numbers of documents and making what should be relatively simple legal matters into protracted, frustrating, and confusing battles, Sovereign Citizens have much more nefarious moves in their arsenal.

 Sovereign Citizens often engage in “paper terrorism,” filing spurious lawsuits, bogus property liens preventing people from selling their homes, or filing fake tax forms to ruin the target’s credit rating and get them audited.
 It can cost thousands in legal fees to correct these actions.
 Most of these tactics are white‑collar crimes, such as mail, bank, mortgage, and wire fraud; money laundering; tax violations; or illegal gun sales.
-Keep in mind that Sovereign Citizens are not con artists, they truly believe in “redemption” and that they are not subject to American laws (although many will note they seem happy to use them for their own gain).
+Keep in mind that not all Sovereign Citizens are merely con artists, some truly believe in “redemption” and that they are not subject to American laws (although many will note they still seem happy to use “redemption” for their own gain).

 Sovereign Citizens can be violent, even deadly.
 They lack any established leadership and only come together in loosely affiliated groups to “train” and “learn,” and the rise of the internet combined with the 2008 recession have greatly increased their numbers.
 Since 2000, “lone‑offender sovereign‑citizen extremists” have killed at least six police officers, and the FBI’s Counterterrorism Analysis Section considers them a growing domestic terrorist threat to law enforcement.